swsnu/osspr2021/doc/Project2.md

 ```

 A process can revoke its own access rights by calling `rotation_unlock` with the ID returned by the call to `rotation_lock`.
-Unlike `rotation_lock`, processes may revoke their access rights any time regardless of the device's current orientation, and thus the call to `rotation_unlock` will be never blocked.
+Unlike `rotation_lock`, processes may revoke their access rights any time regardless of the device's current orientation, and thus the call to `rotation_unlock` will never block.
 Also, a process may only revoke access rights that it owns.
 If a process calls `rotation_unlock` with an ID that it does not own, the system call should abort and return `-EPERM`.